MrNugget7930/Yumeko/README.md

 - Serverinfo (get info about the server)
 - Ping (check the bot's latency)

+# Economy Commands:

+- Bal (check your ballance)
+- Blackjack (play blackjack with the bot)
+- Double (double or lose a certain amount of coins)
+- Give (give a certain amount of coins to someone)
+- Leaderboard (check the bot's leaderboard)
+- Work (use this command every 2 hours)

 # Moderation Commands:

 - Kick (kick a user)